NCCGA Rules & Eligibilty

 • Proper dress is required: no tank tops, t-shirts, denim shorts, short shorts, cut-offs, gym shorts or jeans are allowed.
 If dressed inappropriately, the course can refuse the right to let you play

-• The winning team receives a Team Champion prize
+• The winning team and medalist receives a custom-carved wooden NCCGA license plate award

-• The top 5 individuals will receive a custom NCCGA bag tag
+• The top 5 individuals will receive a custom All Tournament Team coin

-• NCCGA Credits are given on a case by case basis to teams and individuals when tournaments are postponed, cancelled or attendance at events is not recorded.
-NCCGA credit on accounts is redeemable (1) semester post credit issued.
+• NCCGA Credits are given on a case by case basis to teams and individuals when tournaments are postponed or cancelled.
 If credit is not used within (1) semester, credit is forfeited and non-refundable.

-• The NCCGA Commissioner reserves the right to suspend players who do act in accordance with NCCGA standards.
+• The NCCGA reserves the right to suspend players who do act in accordance with NCCGA standards

 • Any abuse or disrespect of fellow competitors, officials, spectators, employees of the host facility, or other persons conducting or attending a NCCGA sponsored event can be grounds for disqualification from the event, and possible rejection of entry for future NCCGA events.
 Such abuse may be verbal or physical or threat thereof and includes, but is not limited to the use of obscene language, physical damage to property or equipment including that of the NCCGA or the host facility, and being under the influence of alcohol or controlled substances during competition.